atgreen/cl-etcd/README.md

 The `cl-etcd` package includes basic `put`, `get` and `watch` functions, as well as the convenience macro `with-etcd` to make it easy to start-up and shut-down your "embedded" etcd node.
-You can upply optional `:on-leader` and `on-follower` lambdas that will get called when the node becomes the leader or follower respectively.
+You can supply optional `:on-leader` and `on-follower` lambdas that will get called when the node becomes the leader or follower respectively.

 Etcd is configured for auto-TLS communication between peers, meaning